tranlv/cloud-computing-specialization/README.md

 Downloading a [release](https://github.com/tranlyvu/gossip-style-membership-protocol/releases)

-To compile the code, run make.

-To execute the program, from the program directory run: ./Application testcases/<test_name>.conf.
+Test cases have are provided in testcases directory.
 The conf files contain information about the parameters used by your application:

 ```
 MAX_NNB: val